priyaasrini/ldcblog/docs/chapter1/Semantics.md

 In order to remove such unuseful information,  Girard [[1]](https://www.sciencedirect.com/science/article/pii/0304397587900454) introduced proof-nets to represent proofs of linear logic, specifically for the multiplicative fragment without units i.e., only the $\otimes$ and  $\oplus$.
-Proof-nets are basically formal diagrams built from s small number of basic components and comes with certain rules for manipulating the diagrams.
+Proof-nets are basically formal diagrams built by composing a small number of basic components (like LEGO) and comes with certain rules for manipulating the diagrams.
 Such diagrams are also known as circuit digrams.
-The study of algorithms to decide if a given circuit corresponds to a valid proof-net paved way to the study of the categorical presentations for multiplicative linear logic (MLL).
+The study of algorithms to decide if a given circuit corresponds to a valid proof-net paved way to the study of the categorical presentations for multiplicative linear logic (the fragment of linear logic concerned with the multiplicatives only).

-An overview of the categorical proof theories for the multiplicative linear logic is provided in the table below:
+An overview of the categorical such proof theories for the multiplicative linear logic is provided in the table below:

 | Fragment                                              | Connectives |Categorical proof theory      |
 | -----------------------------| ------------------------ | -------------- |